 • Insoles are made from beautiful veg tan leather or from a lightweight mouldable cellulose board.
 Both of these are breathable and mold to your feet over time.

-• Soles are often sewn or clinched with handmade brass nails.
+• Soles are often sewn or clinched with brass nails.
 Soles are made from 3-5mm vegetable tanned soling leather.

 • Flat shoes are shank free!
 This allows for natural foot flexibility.
 High heels do have shanks so they can maintain their form.